TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-unexpectedoutput.md

 />

 # Unexpected Output
 There are times when your Stream Analytics query may not be producing the output you are expecting.
 This could happen due to a variety of reasons.

 If your query uses TIMESTAMP BY, the please be sure to configure event ordering policies according to your latency and correctness requirements.
+If events arrive late and your policy is configured to drop these events, you will not see this in the results that Stream Analytics writes to your outputs.

+Malformed input events that cause deserialization errors will also be dropped by Stream Analytics.
+You can check what caused these deserialization errors by seeing [diagnostic logs](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-job-diagnostic-logs#send-diagnostics-to-azure-monitor-logs).

 If the event ordering policies look ok, you can also debug and understand why your job is producing unexpected output, see the recommended documents.

 ## **Recommended Documents**